-Headache is a symptom, an indication of derangement or disease in some or gan, and the cause of the headache i difficult to locate because so many diseases have headache as a prominent eases have headache as a prominent symptom; derangement of the stomach and liver, heart trouble, kidney disease, lung trouble, eye strain or ill-fitting glasses all produce headaches, and if we could always locate the organ which is at fault the cure of obstante headaches would be a much strate rest aches would be a much simpler matter.
+Headache is a symptom, an indication of derangement or disease in some or gan, and the cause of the headache i is difficult to locate because so many dis-eases have headache as a prominant prominent symptom; derangement of the stomach and liver, heart trouble, kidney disease, lung trouble, eye strain or ill-fitting glasses all produce headaches, and if we could always locate the organ which is at fault the cure of obstrate head-aches would be a much simplement aches would be a much simpler matter.

 However, for that form of headache called frontal headache, pain back of the eyes and in forehead, the cause is now known to be catarrh of the head and throat; when the headache is located in back of head and neck it is often caused from catarrh of the stomach or liver.

-At any rate catarrh is the most come
+At any rate catarrh is the most com catarrh so convenient and effective Stuart's Catarrh Tablets, a new internal rémedy in tablet form, composed of anti-septics like Eucalyptol, Gualacol and Elood Root which act upon the blood and cause the elimination of the catarrhal poison from the system through the nat-

-At any rate catarrh is the most mon cause of such headaches and the cure of the catarrh causes a prompt disappearance of the headaches.
+At any rate catarrh is the most common cause of such headaches and the cure of the catarrh causes a prompt disappearance of the headaches.
+There is at present no treatment for

-There is at present no treatment for catarrh so convenient and effective Stuart's Catarrh Tablets, a new internal remedy in tablet form, composed of anti-septics like Eucalyptol, Guaiacol and Blood Root which act upon the blood and cause the elimination of the catarrhal poison from the system through the natmiss Cora Ainsley, a prominent school teacher in one of our normal schools, speaks of her experience with catarrhal headaches and eulogizes Stuart's Catarrh Tablets as a cure for them.
-Tablets as a cure for them.
+Miss Cora Ainsley, a prominent school teacher in one of our normal schools, speaks of her experience with catarrha headaches and eulogizes Stuart's Catarrh Tablets es e cure for them.
+She sourt's "Tablets as a cure for them.
 She says: "I suffered daily from severe frontal headache and pain in and back of the eyes, at times so intensely as to in-capacitate me in my daily duties.
 I had suffered from catarrh, more or less for years, but never thought it was the cause of my headaches, but finally became convinced that such was the case because the headaches were always worse whenever I had a cold or fresh attack of catarrh.

-"Stuart's Catarrh Tablets were highly recommended to me as a safe and pleasant catarrh cure and after using a few 50-cent boxes which I procured from my druggists I was surprised and delighted to find that both the catarrh and headaches had gone for good."

-Stuart's Catarrh Tablets are sold by druggists at 50 cents per package, under the guarantee of the proprietors that the guarantee of the proprietors that they contain absolutely no cocale (found in so many catarrh cures) no optim (so common in cheap course) opium (so common in cheap cough cures) nor any harmful drug.
-They contain simply the wholesome an isoptica necessary to destroy and drive from the system the germs of catarrhal disease.
+tarrh.
+"Stuart's Catarrh Tablets were highly recommended to me as a safe and pleas-ant catarrh cure and after using a few 50-cent boxes which I procured from my druggists I was surprised and delighted to find that both the catarrh and head-aches had gone for good."
+Stuart's Catarrh Tablets are sold by druggists at 50 cents per package, under the guarantee of the proprietors that the guarantee of the proprietors that they contain absolutely no cocal:e (found in so many catarrh cures) no oplum (so common in cheap cough cures) nor any beam cheap cough optium (so common in cheap cough cures) nor any harmful drug.
+They contain simply the wholesome an iseptics necessary to destroy and drive from the system the germs of catarrhal disease.